APOE

 rs429358

-TT – Associated with ε2 or ε3 status (normal to protective baseline; see combined diplotype block below) (R).
+TT – Usually indicates ε2 or ε3 haplotypes (no ε4 allele present; see combined APOE diplotype block below)) (R).

 Functional effect: The C allele creates the detrimental ε4 isoform, impairing amyloid-β clearance and increasing cognitive decline and AD vulnerability.